Repair & Care

-There are some companies that provide prefinished stained bamboo floors.
-A few manufacturers include Greenwood Products, Ifloor.com's Ming Dynasty, and DuraDesign, with the latter having more color choices; 50 at last count.
+There are some companies that provide prefinished stained floors.
+A few manufacturers include Greenwood Products, Ifloor.com's Ming Dynasty, and DuraDesign, with the latter having more color choices or 50 at last count.

-Hand Scraped bamboo is no different than hand scraped hardwood floors.
+Hand Scraped products are no different than hand scraped hardwood floors.
 For the most part, products will be longer in length and constructed in engineered or three ply fashion.

-If you're seeking durability strand woven bamboo flooring is the choice!
+If you're seeking durability, strand woven is the choice!
 These floors offer the durability in the way they are manufactured.
 Similar in ways when comparing a wooden bar top finish.
 For the latter, hardened acrylic is used to protect the surface while becoming dent resistant and keeping the underlying material protected.

 Not Just One Appearance

-With strand bamboo floors the procedure is somewhat different.
-Instead of a heavy top coating the resins are mixed with fibers shredded from the bamboo tree itself.
+With strand floors the procedure is somewhat different.
+Instead of a heavy top coating, the resins are mixed with fibers shredded from the tree itself.
 Shredding can take place with smaller particles or larger ones making the outcome different.
 One can have a finer appearance or what could be called rustic (shown on the right).

 What Sizes Do They Offer?

-In earlier days when strand came into being the more traditional 3 3/4" wide bamboo appearance was only offered.
+In earlier days when strand came into being, the more traditional 3 3/4" wide appearance was only offered.
 Since, other variations have come into play including wider planks that can be floated, stapled or nailed to proper sub floor bases.
-In all cases wider planks will be offered as an engineered type floor and not the solid.
+In all cases, wider planks will be offered as an engineered type floor and not the solid.
 One popular manufacturer includes the Teragren Synergy line that measures almost eight inches in width, and is installed by the easier self locking floating floor system.
 The application is also used widely by Kahrs, one of the premier floating floor manufacturers of today.

 I Like The Look But Not The Color.
 Any Options?

-The last we noticed, Dura-Design had over 20 color options with their strand bamboo line, including near white floors to some darker tones in what they call Leather, Arabica, and Lava.
-Shown on the left is their Stormy White color.
+The last we noticed, Dura-Design had over 20 color options with their strand product line, including near white floors to some darker tones in what they call Leather, Arabica, and Lava.
+Shown on the right is their Stormy White color.
 If Dura Design cannot satisfy your color desires, any strand product can be installed unfinished and custom colored on site by knowledgeable professionals.

-While we realize the options in bamboo flooring today can be overwhelming.
-Those lured to the mystique of bamboo floors that don't live in the most careful household, strand woven products may be a viable option due to their inherent construction makeup.
+While we realize options in bamboo today can be overwhelming.
+Those lured to the mystique that don't live in the most careful household, strand woven products may be a viable option due to their inherent construction makeup.